Najmuddin09/whatsappChatAnalyzer/README.md

 # Whatsapp Chat Analyzer

-Discover more about your WhatsApp conversations
+Discover more about your WhatsApp conversations.

 This application can be used in two ways:
   - on overall group members
   - on individual member